grpc/proposal/A29-xds-tls-security.md

 ```

 With this configuration, when the xDS server tells the client to get a certificate from
+plugin instance `"google_cloud_private_spiffe"` (the value of [`instance_name`][INST-NAME]),
-plugin instance `"google_cloud_private_spiffe"`, the client will load the certificate data
-from the specified files.
+the client will load the certificate data from the specified files.

 [DURATION-JSON]: https://developers.google.com/protocol-buffers/docs/proto3#json.

 ## Implementation Details

-High level implementation details common to all the implementing gRPC languages
-are described here.
+The gRPC client xDS flow is described in [gRPC Client Architecture][A27:CDS].
+After
+obtaining the cluster load balancing policy configuration and optional security
+configuration (in [`UpstreamTlsContext`][UTC]), gRPC passes it down to child policies
+via channel arguments or a similar mechanism depending on the language.
+For example,
+C-core uses channel arguments to pass down the configuration, whereas Java constructs
+a dynamic `SslContextProvider` that is made available to sub-channels via channel
+attributes.
+The `SslContextProvider` is used by a sub-channel's TLS handshaker to
+build an `SslContext` for the pending TLS handshake.

+Server-side xDS processing is described in [A36: xDS-Enabled Servers][A36].
+After
+obtaining the routing and optional security configuration (in
+[`DownstreamTlsContext`][DTC]), gRPC makes it available to each incoming connection.
+How this is done is language dependent.
+For example, Java uses a `ProtocolNegotiator`
+to pick a [`DownstreamTlsContext`][DTC] for each incoming connection and construct a
+dynamic `SslContextProvider` that is passed to the channel handler for that
+connection.
+The channel handler uses the `SslContextProvider` to build an `SslContext`
+for the pending TLS handshake.

 A **`CertificateProvider`** object represents a plugin that provides the required
 certificates and keys to the gRPC application.
 A component registers itself as a **`Watcher`**